cirosantilli/latex-submodule/README.md

 LaTeX boilerplate to factor code across multiple projects.

-For a template which already has this installed as submodule, use: <https://github.com/cirosantilli/latex-template>.
+For a template which already has this installed as submodule use: <https://github.com/cirosantilli/latex-template>.

 #Features